habitat-sh/habitat-operator/examples/bind/README.md

 This will deploy two `Habitat`s, a simple HTTP server written in Go that will be bound to a Redis database.
 The Go server will display the port number the database listens on.

-When running on minikube, it can be accessed under port `30001` of the minikube VM. `minikube ip` can be used to retrieve the IP.
+The web app is listening on port `30001`.
+When running on minikube, its IP can be retrieved with `minikube ip`.